mkolodii/Portfolio/README.md

 5) A consumer focused process description showcasing how to purchase a bass amplifier from Fender.com

-6) A table showcasing key information for the Youth Leadership Institute's 12 programs.
+6) A spreadsheet listing key information about the Youth Leadership Institute's programs.

 7) The README.